rahmlad-aramide/scissor/README.md

 - QR Code Generation:
 Scissor allows users to also generate QR codes for the shortened URLs.
 Users can download the QR code image and use it in their promotional materials or/and on their website.
 This feature will be implemented using a third-party QR code generator API, which can be integrated into the Scissor platform.
 - Analytics:
 Scissor provides basic analytics that allow users to track their shortened URL's performance.
 Users can see how many clicks their shortened URL has received and where the clicks are coming from.
-This feature will be implemented using Firebase's built-in analytics feature.

 ## Getting Started